pelithne/k8s-short/README.md

-This repository contains instructions for a workshop about Containers and Kubernetes.
+This repository contains instructions for a workshop about Kubernetes.

-Go to the workshop by clicking <a href="https://github.com/pelithne/k8s/blob/master/workshop.md">here!</a>
+Go to the workshop by clicking <a href="https://github.com/pelithne/k8s-short/blob/master/workshop.md">here!</a>

-For an extended version, which also includes Azure Devops, use <a href="https://github.com/pelithne/k8s/blob/master/workshop-devops.md">this link!</a> instead